crim-ca/weaver/docs/source/overview.rst

 The Aim
 =======

-The aim is to have a simple to use security filter for OGC/OWS service (especially for Web Processing Services) which can be integrated in existing processing infrastructures.
+The aim is to have a simple to use security filter for OGC/OWS services (especially for Web Processing Services) which can be integrated in existing processing infrastructures.

 The design aims are:

 * Existing Web Processing Services and Clients should be able to use this security filter without modifications.
 * Simple: to use, to deploy, to maintain, to understand, ...
 * Token based security.
+* Tokens are only valid for a short period of time.
 * Able to provide additional data (user/process environment) with a security token.
 * Able to be used in a distributed infrastructure.
 * Python .. *ehm* not a requirement ... but more and more used.